seksham/GO-Study/README.md

 Goroutines are lightweight because:
 1. They have a smaller stack size (starting at 2KB)
-2. They are multiplexed onto a small number of OS threads
+2. They are multiplexed onto a small number of OS threads:
+   This means that many goroutines can run on a single OS thread.
+The Go runtime scheduler manages this multiplexing, allowing it to run thousands or even millions of goroutines on just a few OS threads.
+This is more efficient than creating a new OS thread for each concurrent task, as OS threads are more resource-intensive.

-3. Context switching between goroutines is faster than OS threads
+3. Context switching between goroutines is faster than OS threads:

-The number of goroutines mapped to an OS thread is dynamic and managed by the Go runtime scheduler.
-Many goroutines can be multiplexed onto a single OS thread, allowing for efficient concurrency without the overhead of numerous OS threads.
+   Context switching is the process of storing the state of a thread or goroutine so that it can be resumed later, and then switching to run another thread or goroutine.
+For goroutines, this process is managed by the Go runtime and is much faster than OS-level context switches for several reasons:
+   - Goroutine state is smaller and simpler than full thread state, so it's quicker to save and restore.
+   - The Go scheduler doesn't need to switch to kernel mode to perform a context switch, which is a time-consuming operation for OS threads.
+   - The Go scheduler can make more intelligent decisions about when to switch contexts, as it has more information about the goroutines it's managing than the OS has about threads.

+These factors contribute to making goroutines much more lightweight and efficient than OS threads, allowing Go programs to handle high levels of concurrency with relatively low overhead.

 ```go
 func printNumbers() {